mclintprojects/wvcat/README.md

 To issue speech commands, you need to know both the available commands and also the names of the elements those commands will target.

-To know the available commands, focus on a controllable element and say "Show reference".
+To know the available commands, focus on any controllable element and say "Show reference".
 Remember to always press the push-to-talk key before issuing a speech command.

 To know the names WVCAT has assigned to the controllable elements on a web page, you can navigate normally using the Tab key.
 Each time a controllable element gains focus, WVCAT reads and displays the name it assigned to it.